History of Nick’s Place

 December On this visit to Nick’s Place (Home of Hope) we delivered BAGS of BLESSINGS.
 Friends and family each adopted a child in the village and sent them a bag filled with school supplies, a water bottle, an article of clothing, personal hygiene items and a toy.

-September – On this visit to Nick’s Place (Home of Hope) we delivered 150 amazing “SHOES that GROW” — one pair for each child.
+September – On this visit to Nick’s Place (Home of Hope) we delivered 150 amazing “SHOES that GROW” — one pair for each child in the village.

 June 11 – The Nick’s Place (Home of Hope) kitchen is finally finished.